adriangs1996/wintry/README.md

 MVC, Event-Driven-Desing,
 CQRS, etc.)

-* Automatic Relational Database metadata creation
+* Automatic Relational Database metadata creation.

-* Automatic Query Creation
+* Automatic Query Creation.

-* Reactive Domain Models
+* Reactive Domain Models.

-* Dependency Injection
+* Dependency Injection.

-* Publisher Subscribers
+* Publisher Subscribers.

-* Services
+* Services.

+* Domain Model based on dataclasses.

+* Short: Focus on what really matters, write less code, get more results.

 * Everything from FastAPI in a really confortable way

-* Settings based on Pydantic
+* Settings based on Pydantic.

+* A handy cli for managing projects (Feeling jealous of Rails ??
+Not any more): Work in progress.

 This is the continuation of NEXTX, which would be deprecated in favor of this

 ## ROADMAP
 ----------
+* Performance similar to FastAPI (need benchmarks and identify bottle necks).

 * Create documentation

 * Add more features to the feature list with links to